WHEN GIVING IS NOT ENOUGH

 IT’S OBEDIENCE AND NOT THE MONEY

-What blesses God is not the money but the obedience we have in God.
+What blesses God is not the money but the obedience we have to God.

 God is not broke and doesn’t need anybody’s money.
 He owns everything.

-What He gets from our giving is the obedience.
+What He gets from our giving is obedience.

 Because our obedience becomes an expression of worship.